How to Save Big with Senior Discounts

 A few deals to keep an eye out for:

-• Cambria Suites offers up to 10% off with advance reservations to those 60 or older, as well as to AARP members (50+).
+• Cambria Suites offers up to 10% off to AARP members.

-• Travel Lodge gives guests age 60 and older special savings off the best available room rate when booking online or over the phone (ask for the “senior rate”).
+• Travel Lodge gives guests aged 60 and older special savings off the best available room rate when booking online or over the phone (ask for the “senior rate”).

-• Choice Hotels gives those who are 60+, or an AARP member, up to 10 percent with advance reservations.
+• Choice Hotels gives those who are 60+, or who are AARP members, up to 10% off with advance reservations.

 National Parks

-Applicants must provide documentation of age and United States residency or citizenship.
+Applicants must provide documentation of age and United States citizenship or permanent residency.

 Amtrak

-If you like the idea of traveling by train, then you may want to look up the Amtrak senior discount–travelers 65 years of age and older are eligible to receive a 10% discount on most rail fares on most Amtrak trains.
+If you like the idea of traveling by train, then you may want to look up the Amtrak senior discount — travelers 65 and older are eligible to receive a 10% discount on most Amtrak trains.

 Retail Discounts for Seniors